8 Strategies to Stand Out from Other Government Contractors

 Network with Other Businesses

 Of course, we can’t forget about your peers and competitors.
 We’ll delve into this later on, but don’t hesitate to speak with other businesses that work with government agencies.
 They may have insights into upcoming opportunities or recommendations on how to research and pursue government contracts.
+They may also have government contacts you can connect with and start developing a rapport with.
 Being active on professional platforms such as LinkedIn will create higher visibility for your business in a targeted community.

 4. Understand the Government Procurement Process

+Federal acquisition is not an easy process to understand.
 Familiarize yourself with the government procurement rules, regulations, and procedures.
-This could include attending informational meetings or engaging with procurement officers.
+This could include attending informational meetings or engaging with procurement officers, reading up on the Federal Acquisition Regulation (FAR), and keeping up ton date with any regulation changes.
+We expect to see some changes under the new administration, so it's crucial you are staying on top of anything that may impact your contract.
 Understanding the rules of engagement will be necessary to participate in Requests for Proposals (RFPs) and other procurement opportunities.

 5. Attend Industry Events

-We’ve touched on this before, but make an effort to attend conferences, trade expos, industry events, and other meetings where government representatives are in attendance.
+We’ve touched on this before, but we encourage you to make an effort to attend conferences, trade expos, industry events, and other meetings where government representatives are in attendance.
 Use these events as opportunities to network, promote your company, and discover the needs of government agencies.
 However, don’t just sign up for every event you see.
 Be strategic in the ones that are most relevant for you and will be the most beneficial.
+The events over the next few months will be crucial to help you get your foot in the door, especially if there are any updates to the procurement process, or new federal employees to connect with.

 We cannot stress this one enough—stay up to date on potential contract opportunities by monitoring federal procurement websites, industry publications, and social media such as LinkedIn.
-Researching government opportunities can be challenging, but with the correct approach, it can help you to identify potential government contracts and upcoming solicitations.
+Researching government opportunities can be challenging, but with the right approach, it can help you to identify potential government contracts and upcoming solicitations.
+It also helps to understand the market a bit better.
+Where does the new administration plan to shift their spending?
+Are there any new initiatives or Executive Orders that will require the work of a contractor?
+These are helpful insights to stay on top of the market and anticipate solicitations.

 Use Market Research Tools